Singapore dollar: Coins

+Marine series 1967

 In 1967, the first series of coins was introduced in denominations of 1, 5, 10, 20 and 50 cents and 1 dollar.
 These coins depicted wildlife and other images relating to the island nation and were designed by Stuart Devlin, the same artist credited for the 1966 designs on Australia's decimal coin series.
 The sizes were the same as those used for the Malaysian ringgit and based directly on the old coinage of the former Malaya and British Borneo dollar.
 The 1-cent coin was bronze while the other denominations were copper-nickel.
 Later, in 1976, the 1-cent coin was changed to copper-clad steel.
 The production of the first series was phased out by 1985.

+Floral series 1985

 In 1985, the second series of coins were introduced in denominations of 1, 5, 10, 20 and 50 cents and 1 dollar.
 The reverse of these coins were designed by Christopher Ironside.
 The new series offered smaller coins depicting a floral theme.
 One-dollar banknotes were discontinued and gradually replaced with an aluminium-bronze coin.
 The 5-cent coin was also changed to aluminum-bronze while the 10, 20, and 50 cents remained copper-nickel.
 Limited numbers of commemorative bimetallic 5-dollar coins with scalloped edges were also periodically issued later during this series.
 This series is still in circulation.
-The 1 cent coin was taken out of circulation in 2004.
+The 1 cent coin was taken out of circulation in 2002.

+Iconic series (2013)

 On 21 February 2013, the Monetary Authority of Singapore announced a new series of coins in denominations of 5, 10, 20, 50 cents and 1 dollar, which went into circulation on 25 June 2013, featuring Singapore's national icons and landmarks.

 The coins are struck on a multi-ply plated-steel planchet used by the Royal Canadian Mint and comes with enhanced features to differentiate from fakes.
 The coins also feature new designs, the one-dollar, now a bi-metallic coin featuring the Merlion, the fifty cents coin featuring the Port of Singapore, the twenty-cent coin depicts Changi International Airport, the ten-cent coin featuring public housing and the five-cent coin featuring the Esplanade.
 The second and third series of Singaporean coins have medallic orientation.

 Banknotes

-Orchid series
+Orchid series 1967

 The Orchid Series of currency notes is the earliest to be in for circulation in Singapore.
 Issued in the years 1967 to 1976, it has nine denominations: $1, $5, $10, $25, $50, $100, $500, $1,000, and $10,000.

 Each note has an orchid design in the centre of the note's front, the orchid being the national flower of Singapore.
 A scene of Singapore is depicted on the back, which varies across denominations.
-Standard on each note, is the Coat of Arms, a lion head watermark, and the signature of the Minister for Finance and chairman of the board of Commissioners of Currency, Singapore, on the front of the note.
+Standard on each note, is the Coat of Arms, a lion head watermark, and the signature of the Minister for Finance and chairman of the BCCS, on the front of the note.
 As an added security feature, all notes have at least one vertically embedded security thread, while the $10,000 note has two.